tomav/docker-tradingview-trader/README.md

 # docker-tradingview-trader

-This nodejs project allow you to execute trades from Tradingview alerts on most crypto exchanges.
+This nodejs project allows you to execute trades from Tradingview alerts on most crypto exchanges.

 ### Usage